Uzorah/Playing-Around-In-SQL/README.md

 ### Contact:
 For any questions or feedback, feel free to contact me at guzor92@gmail.com or connect with me on [LinkedIn](www.linkedin.com/in/uzorahanotu).

+Download the code and see how my SQL skills can help you gain valuable insights from your data!